FlyingFortressIT/blog.flyingfortressit.ca/content/posts/passwords-1.md

 If you need help choosing a such a password, there are [several sites](http://preshing.com/20110811/xkcd-password-generator/) that will generate one for you.

 Mr. Munroe's system is not perfect, mind you.
 As I alluded to earlier, anytime a password is memorable, it is generally crackable, and hackers read xkcd, too.
-Passwords crackers can leverage a technique called 'combinator attacks', which allows them to combine words from multiple dictionaries into a single, long passwords.
+Passwords crackers can leverage a technique called 'combinator attacks', which allows them to combine words from multiple dictionaries into a single, long password.

 Ultimately, while the search space for passwords in Mr Munroe's method is pretty good (about 10^16 passwords, if you assume 10,000 common English words), it's not great.
 If you like this scheme, and wish to use it seriously, I would recommend increasing the complexity of the passwords slightly.
 For instance, capitalize some of the letters, but do so randomly; capitals at the start of words is so passe, and easily guessed.
 Add some special characters, but in the middle of words, and especially not at the start or the end, and so on.
 If you want to add numbers, don't make common substitutions, like cow -> c0w.